 The UKCIS Education Group has published Sharing nudes and semi-nudes: advice for education settings working with children.
 Consensual image sharing, especially between older children of the same age, may require a different response.
-It might not be abusive but children still need to know it is illegal, whilst non-consensual is illegal and abusive.
+It might not be abusive but children still need to know it is illegal, whilst nonconsensual is illegal and abusive.
 UKCIS provides detailed advice about sharing of nude and semi-nude images and videos.

-'Upskirting': is a criminal offence - it is defined in Keeping Children Safe in Education 2022 as 'taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-'Down blousing' and 'cyber flashing' are not yet criminal offences in England but the legislation is expected to change to make both a criminal offence.
-Both behaviours should be taken very seriously and actions taken.
+'Upskirting': is a criminal offence - it is defined in Keeping Children Safe in Education 2024 as 'taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+'Down blousing' and 'cyber flashing' are now criminal offences in England.